skerkour/kerkour.com/content/blog/bloom-whats-next.md

-## You'll never reach big G level.
+## You'll never reach big G feature parity.
 You stupid.

-It's not a question, but you are right.
+It's not a question, but you are (mostly) right.

 Providing the same services as internet giants (or *NextCloud*, or others...) is just a side effect of our mission: **Empowering the world with open technologies**.
 If tomorrow the world need open source tractors